Discrete Fracture Network (DFN) User Guide

 - MLE Fitting: Parameters estimated by maximizing likelihood

-- x_min Optimization: Lower bound automatically selected to minimize K-S statistic
+- x_min Optimization: Lower bound automatically selected to minimize the K-S statistic; all theoretical CDFs are conditioned on x ≥ x_min so the three families compete fairly

 Power Law MLE